gramaziokohler/compas_timber/docs/tutorials/grasshopper/rules.rst

 .. image:: ../images/gh_joint_rules.png
     :width: 75%
 |
 The joints between beams are defined by rules.
 There are three different levels of rules, where each of them overrides any lower-priority rule.
-The ru are listed hereafter from lowest to highest level of priority:
+The rules are listed hereafter from lowest to highest level of priority:

 1. **Topological Joint Rules** - the lowest-priority-level rule, applied on the entire assembly.
 It automatically recognises the joint topology (L, T or X) between each beam and applies joint type the corresponding the joint topology.
 See also :doc:`joints`